AyrA/scs/README.md

-Using quotes will resolve the path relative to the currently processed script, using brackets will resolve the path relative to `scs.Tools.ReferencePath`, as of now this is a subfolder of the engine called "Lib"
+Using quotes will resolve the path relative to the currently processed script, using brackets will resolve the path relative to `scs.Tools.ReferencePath`, as of now this is a subfolder of the engine called "Lib".

+`Engine.dll` is included by default and gives your Script the Ability to use the Compiler.

+**There are no libraries we ship by default.
+If you know a good library, feel free to open an Issue for it**

 ### ref